The Best Range Bags

-Smith & Wesson range bags are well-thought-out, and the Officer bag has 8 pockets, 8 pistol mag pouches & 2 integrated, padded, handgun cases.
+Smith & Wesson range bags are well-thought-out, and the Officer bag is a great range bag if you need space — it offers 8 pockets, 8 pistol mag pouches & 2 integrated, padded, handgun cases.

 Many manufacturers offer side pockets, mag pouches, and the like, but what sets Officer bag apart is the thoughtful touches like the 2 accessory pockets that run the full 22” length of the bag, a removable padded ammo bag, & 2 adjustable internal hook & loop dividers that really allow for a lot of customization.

 This bag runs about $80 which is a little more than other options, but you’re getting a lot of bag for that extra cheddar.

 The Officer bag is a deluxe range bag at 22 inches wide, which is much larger than your typical range bag.
 It can hold up to 2 handguns in opposing zippered pockets and fits at least 8 magazines with ease in the pistol pouches, and the straps keep them from bouncing around when hauling your gear around.

 Carrying a lot of shooting is a challenge, but doing it with the Officer bag always felt stable, easy to carry, and secure.

 Quality construction you’d expect from S&W

 The construction of the Officer bag is truly stand-out.
 Given the range bag form factor is fairly standard and there isn’t a ton of variation from company to company, what sets the Officer bag apart is the mix of quality construction & customizability.

 It’s a bag that will work for a huge number of needs and take the best you can throw at it.